veracity/veracity-documentation/sections/datafabric/iot/api-documentation.md

 #### /v1/Assets/{id}/DataChannels/{dataChannelId}/TimeSeriesData/.getRawData
 Returns raw data for given datachannel for given time periode defined by before or after offset.
 Response data is listed as EventData.
--<var>id</var>: asset guid
+*id: asset guid
--<var>dataChannelId</var>: shortId of DataChannelUuid of datachannel.
+*dataChannelId: shortId of DataChannelUuid of datachannel.
--<var>offset</var>: date format using ISO8601 format YYYY-MM-DDThh:mm:ss.
-For example, "2007-04-05T14:30Z"
+*offset: date format using ISO8601 format YYYY-MM-DDThh:mm:ss.
+For example, "2007-04-05T14:30Z" -<var>before</var>: true/false.
--<var>before</var>: true/false.
 Are you requesting data before or after the offset.
 Default is true -<var>includeOffsetBoundary</var>: True/False.
 Include offset in query.
 Default is true -<var>limit</var>: Max datapoints to retun.
 System limit is 200,000